oscal-compass/compliance-trestle-demos/README.md

 ## Creating a CIS controls catalog from an excel spreadsheet.

+The Centre for Internet Security (CIS) produce a number of cross industry standards for IT security including their [platform specific benchmarks](https://www.cisecurity.org/cis-benchmarks/) and a suite of [controls](https://www.cisecurity.org/controls/).
+[This demo](./CIS_controls) converts a spreadsheet of those controls into a a catalog and three profiles.

+## Creating an SSP using trestle author.

+`trestle author ssp-generate` and `trestle author ssp-author` allow users to generate first a set of markdown documents to allow easy editing of control responses and second to reassemble that information up into an OSCAL ssp document.
+This is a 'baseline' demonstration with more sophisticated updates expected in the near term.

 ## License & Authors

 If you would like to see the detailed LICENSE click [here](LICENSE).